-Melbourne ‘s Old Treasury Building is one of the finest nineteenth century buildings in Australia.
+Melbourne‘s Old Treasury Building is one of the finest nineteenth century buildings in Australia.
 It was designed by nineteen-year-old JJ Clark and built at the height of the gold rush between 1858 and 1862.

 A joint venture between Public Record Office Victoria and Old Treasury Building has resulted in the permanent exhibition Victorian Archival Treasures, which features original documents, maps and photographs from the state archive collection of Public Record Office Victoria, now on show at the top of Collins St in central Melbourne.
+Built to store gold, the Old Treasury Building was also the office of the Chief Secretary (now the Premier) and Governor.

 Visit us at 20 Spring Street, Melbourne.